jorisrietveld/NHLStenden_Project_PortfolioCMS/README.md

-# PortefolioCMS
+# PortfolioCMS
-This repository contains the source code for the project: Digitaal Porteflio developed by project group INF1B.
+This repository contains the source code for the project: Digitaal Portfolio developed by project group INF1B.
 Information about installing and configuring the CMS and the application structure can be found in the directory Documentation or here:
 [installing the CMS](https://github.com/stenden-INF1B/PortefolioCMS/blob/master/documentation/Installing.md)

 ### Live version
-To view an live version of the Portefolio cms [click here](http://146.185.141.142/PortefolioCMS/web/)
+To view an live version of the Portfolio cms [click here](http://146.185.141.142/PortefolioCMS/web/)

 ### Authors
 Esmee Lunenborg - esmee.lunenborg@student.stenden.com<br>